OurMachinery/themachinery-books/tutorials/src/the_truth/drag_and_drop.md

 # Adding Drag and Drop to Assets

-This walkthrough shows you how to add a custom asset to the Engine.
+This walkthrough shows you how to enable a asset to be drag and dropped.
 You should have basic knowledge about how to write a custom plugin.
 If not, you might want to check this [Guide](https://ourmachinery.github.io/themachinery-books/the_machinery_book/extending_the_machinery/the_plugin_system.html).
 The goal of this walkthrough is to enable you to drag and drop your asset into the Scene!

 You will learn: